-Pensacola is a hop, skip, and jump from the Alabama state line in Florida’s westernmost panhandle.
+(UPDATED OCT 2021) Pensacola is a hop, skip, and jump from the Alabama state line in Florida’s westernmost panhandle.
 Here, you’ll find spectacular beaches, delicious eats, impressive shopping, and a multitude of attractions in this Florida gem.
 You’ll also find these treasures at a fraction of the cost from some of Florida’s more talked about cities.
-I was shocked at how beautiful the water is, how delicious the food was, and the sheer number of cool and fun things to see and do in Pensacola, Florida.
-I hope you will find some things you like from the list of ones we tried.
+I was shocked at how beautiful the water is, how delicious the food was, and how much I loved this part of the Sunshine State.
+Here are some of the top things to do in Pensacola, FL.

 Palafox Historic District is the main artery running through Downtown Pensacola.
 You’ll find a wealth of alluring restaurants, cafes, boutique shops, historic theaters and churches, and interesting art offerings.
 Pensacola, The City of Five Flags, has been ruled by the US, Spain, France, Britain, and the confederacy since 1559 when Don Tristan de Luna founded it.

 The Pensacola area’s history is noticeable in the Spanish Renaissance and Mediterranean-inspired architectural component, easily enough to justify a road trip to see it.
 Saturdays you can visit the Palafox Market.
 Martin Luther King, Jr. Plaza holds the market where you can enjoy shopping for local wares, fresh produce, plants, baked goods, and art from 8 AM to 2 PM.